Agentopolis/agnes/README.md

 4. Pushes the Docker container to Heroku
 5. Releases the application

-**Note:** Agnes no longer tries to guess the Heroku URL - it relies entirely on the `BASE_URL` environment variable, which must be correctly set to enable agent endpoints and proper agent card URLs.

 ## 👷‍♀️ Creating new agents

 Agents are located in the `src/agents` directory.
 Each agent has its own subdirectory with an `index.ts` file that exports an agent object.